Do you make New Year’s Resolutions?

 It’s cold, dark and everyone is depressed and skint after Christmas.
 It’s a rubbish time to decide to suddenly make drastic and often restrictive changes to your life.
+Beyond that, with Covid we, let’s face it, have enough restrictions to contend with anyway.
 Result is you feel miserable two days in and give up.
 Planning to give up chocolate on January 1st when you probably have a shed load of left over chocolate in your cupboards is practically setting yourself up for failure.
-Deciding not to drink in the most miserable month of the year so you’re left sitting on the sofa instead of going out to catch up with friends is going to become unappealing quickly.
+Deciding not to drink in the most miserable month of the year is going to become unappealing quickly.

 Resolutions tend to be negative

 Generally we say things like I’m going to give up… sugar, wine, chocolate, smoking.
 It’s something we are NOT going to do anymore.
 This means we feel like we are depriving ourselves.
 Depriving yourself is rarely a long-term plan for success.

 I want to lose weight, I want to get fit, I want to earn more money.
 They are goals / outcomes we’d like to reach yes, but they aren’t very specific and how and when they will be achieved isn’t always clear.
 How often do you make vague plans with a friend to ‘catch up soon’ only for that catch up to not happen?
 It’s not because we don’t want to catch up it’s just because we’ve been too vague for anything to actually happen.
 Resolutions can be a lot like that.

 Resolutions end up leaving you feeling worse about yourself

 If you don’t succeed then you feel like a failure.
 Yet if you set something too restrictive and ambitious you’re unlikely to stick to it and so you’re essentially setting yourself up to feel shit.

 Negatives out the way – I fully believe in improving things – here’s what I think is better than making New Year’s Resolutions and why: